 Harmonically, there’s nothing but I, IV, V, and vi here, but the progressions wring great value out of them nonetheless.
 So even though the verses are just a root-position pattern I-vi-IV-V, there’s a nice 6-4 to 5-3 double suspension providing a touch more harmonic tension on the fourth chord, and that hint of faster harmonic rhythm carries into the chorus’s subsequent chord-per-bar pace.
 And although the chorus relies on the same basic I-V-vi-IV progression that everyone and their dog seems to be flogging at the moment, it’s lent a little freshness by using the variant starting on the subdominant (ie. IV-I-V-vi).
 And it’s not allowed to outstay its welcome, either, because after two iterations, another harmonic chestnut closes out the chorus: an interrupted cadence of IV-V-vi echoed by a perfect cadence IV-V-I.

-The structure’s as vanilla as they come too (intro, verse, verse, chorus, verse, chorus, middle section, chorus), but with some lovely little touches to avoid a sense of rigidity: just a two-bar intro; an extra bar before the second chorus and a four-bar middle section just to gently ruffle the feathers of the comfortably prevailing eight-bar norm; and a two-bar extension to the final chorus to close out the song as a whole.
+The structure’s as vanilla as they come too (intro, verse, verse, chorus, verse, chorus, middle section, chorus), but with some lovely little touches to avoid a sense of rigidity: just a two-bar intro; an extra bar before the second verse and a four-bar middle section just to gently ruffle the feathers of the comfortably prevailing eight-bar norm; and a two-bar extension to the final chorus to close out the song as a whole.

 The arrangement has plenty of old stand-bys in it as well.
 The opening quarter-note piano intro is almost too much of a cliché to take, in fact, but its brevity is its saving grace (If there had been eight bars of it, I swear I might not have made it to the start of the first verse!), as well as the chord omitted at the end of bar two.
 Then we get a classic arrangement-build formula.
 Vox and piano alone for Verse 1.
 Muted drums and guitar details joining for Verse 1 at 0:29.
 Strummed guitar, pads, and a suspicion of bass for Chorus 1 at 0:53, as well as epic tambourine-verb on every second backbeat.
 Proper bass and drums entry for Verse 2 at 1:32.
 More padding, cymbal swells, backing harmonies, and a return of The Tambourine Of Eternity for Chorus 2 at 1:55.
 The middle section’s swelling guitar solo and wordless vocal ululation building into an archetypal drop-chorus at 2:42, with gently stomping bass/drums ramping up into the full-band texture’s return four bars later at 2:54.
 Then, as expected, Ingrid adds intensity by adding a few higher-register embellishments to the chorus melody we’ve already heard twice before, and naturally the song ends with skeleton guitar/piano chords and a final breathy delivery of the title hook.